 Community Day: The Art of the BookApril 11, 2015 10:00 a.m.

-Join us for a day of programming to celebrate our spring exhibitions.
-In addition to a free book-making workshop, regional small presses, poets, and artists will exhibit their publications and participate in conversations and readings.
-10:00 am: Book Fair 10:30 am–1:00 pm: Book-making workshop with Cynthia Ahlstrin (all ages) 11:00 am–11:45 am: Conversation on the...
+Visit our spring exhibitions during their final month on view and join us for community day.
+In addition to a free book-making workshop, small presses, poets and artists will have books on display, and for sale, and will participate in conversations and readings.
+10:00 am Book Fair 10:30 am–1:00 pm Book-making workshop with Cynthia Ahlstrin...

 Kaleidoscope WorkshopMay 02, 2015 10:00 a.m.